 Sampling the Cirrus Band

-Displayed in a big grid of images, three metres tall and six metres long, the images are derived from the “cirrus” band of the Landsat 8 satellite, and show a series of cloud formations over the Great Australian Bight.
+Displayed in a big grid of images, three metres tall and six metres long, the images in this work are derived from the “cirrus” band of the Landsat 8 satellite, and show a series of cloud formations over the Great Australian Bight.

 Satellite sensors are multi-spectral, recording discrete wavelength ranges of the electromagnetic spectrum in separate “bands” which are combined in different ways to highlight environmental phenomena.